Fluffy Strawberry Protein Pancakes

 Ingredients

-• Real Maple Syrup: to add a bit of natural sweetness.
-Feel free to use sugar-free maple syrup.
+- Real Maple Syrup: to add a bit of natural sweetness.
+I use the real deal here, but feel free to use sugar-free maple syrup.
 I love Walden Farms.

-How To Make Gluten-Free Protein Pancakes with Strawberries
+How To Make Fluffy Protein Pancakes with Strawberries

-Step 2: Heat griddle.
-Next, fire up your griddle and grease it with a generous amount of avocado oil spray (you can also use coconut oil, butter, or ghee).
+Step 3: Heat griddle.
+Next, fire up your griddle to medium heat and grease it with a generous amount of avocado oil spray (you can also use coconut oil, clarified butter, or ghee).

 Recipe Tips

-• Also, the egg and the almond milk need to be at room temperature.
+- The egg and the milk need to be at room temperature.
 The melted butter will solidify and clump up if it’s mixed with too cold ingredients.

 Variations